LL.M. Programme Modules

 LL.M.
 International and European Business Law | Section A |

-This module is gives students an introduction to international and European tax law.
 The module will start with the history of international taxation, double taxation, and tax treaties.
-The primary focus will be on the OECD Model Tax Convention.
+The primary focus will be on the OECD Model Tax Convention and the main business articles therein.
 The interpretation of tax treaties and the main business taxation articles will be studied.
-Transnational enforcement of tax liabilities and mechanisms for the resolution of international tax disputes will also be considered.
+Recent developments in international tax law will be outlined.

 The history of direct taxation within the European Union will be outlined, starting with EU primary law and its impact on Member States’ direct taxation, seen through fundamental cases and case studies.
 Key EU tax directives in the area of direct taxation and fiscal state aid will be introduced.